InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Experiments

 \subsection{Datasets}

-We evaluate our method on two distinct remote sensing datasets, chosen to reflect real-world resolution differences and downstream applications.
-Remote sensing imagery constitutes a particularly compelling benchmark for spatially continuous SR, as geospatial analysis fundamentally operates on seamless, scene-level reconstructions rather than disjoint patches.
+We formulate a 5$\times$ super-resolution task using remote sensing imagery National Agriculture Imagery Program (NAIP)~\cite{usda_naip} to evaluate our method.
+Remote sensing imagery provides a particularly compelling benchmark for spatially continuous SR: geospatial analysis fundamentally operates on seamless, scene-level reconstructions rather than disjoint patches.
 Patch-based processing fractures spatially continuous ground objects—such as buildings, roads, and vegetation canopies—across tile boundaries.
 In downstream tasks that rely on the identification and delineation of these objects, such discontinuities can introduce systematic errors in both geometric and semantic accuracy.

-Consequently, this domain provides a rigorous testbed for evaluating the spatial coherence enforced by our fusion mechanism.
-A summary of dataset statistics is provided in Table~\ref{tab:dataset_stats}.
+The chosen of 5$\times$ scale factor and NAIP imagery reflecting a real-world resolution gap and downstream applications.
+The NAIP dataset provides sub-meter 0.6\,m high-resolution but is acquired only every 2--3 years, while another widely used satellite imagery, Planet~\cite{planet_team_2017}, offers near-daily global revisits at a coarser 3\,m resolution.
+We downsample the 0.6\,m NAIP to 3\,m (5$\times$) and train SR model to learn the mapping from 3\,m to 0.6\,m.
+This highlights the potential to bridge the gap: by enhancing coarse Planet observations to NAIP-level quality, continuous SR can unlock high-frequency temporal monitoring at sub-meter fidelity---a capability critical for time-sensitive applications such as agricultural phenology tracking, disaster response, and rapid land-cover change detection.